FairwindsOps/insights-docs/docs/configure/cli/automation-rules.md

 ## Testing Automation Rules before inserting into Insights
 Before pushing Automation Rules to Insights, you can use the CLI to check if the results will be as expected:
-For the testing we need a rule and an action item files.
-Optionally we can have an output expected file:
+For the testing we need a rule file and action item file.
+Optionally we can have an expected output file:

 Rule file example, default file name is ./rule.js:
 ```js